Generic Name: zaleplon (ZAH le plon)

 Some people using this medicine have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
 If this happens, stop taking Sonata and talk with your doctor about another treatment for your sleep disorder.

-Take Sonata only if you are able to get a full night's sleep before you must be active again.
-Never take this medication during your normal waking hours, unless you have at least 4 hours to dedicate to sleeping.
+Do not take Sonata during your normal waking hours, unless you have at least 4 hours to dedicate to sleeping.

 Avoid taking Sonata within 1 hour after eating a high-fat or heavy meal.
 This will make it harder for your body to absorb the medication.